 The animal's overall health should be evaluated with special consideration being given to conditions affecting the immune system.
 These include poor husbandry, poor nutrition, internal parasitism and underlying diseases or conditions.
 To prevent an increase in prevalence of canine demodicosis, it is recommended not to breed from any dog with generalised demodicosis and to neuter affected animals.

-B Photo courtesy of Dermatology Department, Medisch Centrum Voor Dieren Amsterdam.
+- See www.esccap.org for therapy tables by country or region. - B Photo courtesy of Dermatology Department, Medisch Centrum Voor Dieren Amsterdam.

 Taking a skin scrapingB

 DemodicosisB